ZappaBoy/MEANStack/README.md

 ## Angular

 Angular is a development platform, built on TypeScript.
-As a platform, Angular include a component-based framework for building scalable web applications and a collection of well-integrated libraries that cover a wide variety of features, including routing, forms management, client-server communication, and more.
+As a platform, Angular includes a component-based framework for building scalable web applications and a collection of well-integrated libraries that cover a wide variety of features, including routing, forms management, client-server communication, and more.
 Angular also has a suite of developer tools to help the development, build, test, and maintenance of the code.
 Angular offers the advantage of a platform that can